Lefau Harry Schuster

-Lefau Harry Schuster (also known as Faualo Harry Schuster) is a Samoan politician and Cabinet Minister.
-He is a member of the FAST Party and was a founding member of the Tautua Samoa Party.
-He is the cousin of fellow FAST MP Toeolesulusulu Cedric Schuster.
+Lefau Harry Schuster (also known as Faualo Harry Schuster) is a Samoan politician who served as minister of police and prisons from 2021 to 2025.
+He is a member of the Samoa Uniting Party and was a founding member of the Tautua Samoa Party.
+He is the cousin of fellow former MP Toeolesulusulu Cedric Schuster.
+During the 2025 snap election, Schuster lost re-election in his seat of Vaimauga No. 4 to Lima Graeme Tualaulelei of the Human Rights Protection Party (HRPP).

 Early life

-Schuster was educated at St Joseph’s College in Samoa and St Paul's College, Auckland before studying law at Victoria University of Wellington.
+Schuster was educated at St Joseph's College in Samoa and St Paul's College, Auckland before studying law at Victoria University of Wellington.
 He worked for the New Zealand Ministry of Education before returning to Samoa to work in the Attorney General’s office.
 After time in private practice, he was appointed as a District Court Judge in 2000 before resigning in 2010 to enter politics.
 He has also served as president of the Federation of Oceania Rugby Unions.

 In September 2018 he was awarded the Faualo title by his village.